perturbo-code/perturbopy/docs/source/testsuite.rst

 Same is true for the tolerances with the `qe2pert` label, but these tolerances are applied on the the second run of ``perturbo.x`` tests.
 If you want to use a special tolerance for some block, specify it in the corresponding tolerances with a corresponding key (``keyword1`` from the example above).

-2. Reference folder in format `epwanN-test-name`, where `N` - number of corresponding epwan file.
+2. Reference folder in format `eprN-test-name`, where `N` - number of corresponding epr file.
 This folder should be saved in the directory `tests_f90/refs_perturbo` and contain all output files, for which comparison should be done.

-3. List the name of the test in the ``epwan_info.yml`` file stored in the ``tests_f90/`` folder.
-The list of tests is specified in the ``tests`` block of each of the epwan files.
+3. List the name of the test in the ``epr_info.yml`` file stored in the ``tests_f90/`` folder.
+The list of tests is specified in the ``tests`` block of each of the epr files.
 If you do not specify your test name there, that test will not be runned.

 .. note::